 Introduction to Dalian Climate

 Bordered by the Bohai Sea and the Yellow Sea, Dalian is situated at the southern end of the Liaodong Peninsula in northeastern China.
 This is a warm temperate zone with a semi-moist monsoon climate and ocean climate features.
 The annual average temperature here is from 8 to 11C (about from 46 to 52F) and it has four distinct seasons: spring, summer, autumn and winter.
-Influenced by the mild ocean winds from the Bohai Sea and the Yellow Sea, the city has a good climate with an annual rainfall of 550 to 1000 millimeters, over 60% of which falls during the summer period.
+Influenced by the mild ocean winds from the Bohai Sea and the Yellow Sea, Dalian weather is pleasant with an annual rainfall of 550 to 1000 millimeters, over 60% of which falls during the summer period.

 Dalian's spring begins in late March or early April when the warm southeast ocean winds bring the temperatures up.
 You need to wear jackets, sweaters, shirts and jeans to protect yourself from the last of the winter's cold.